 During the early stage, seed sludge appeared as a fluffy, irregular, loose-structure morphology and rich with filamentous organisms under microscopic examination as shown in Figure 1.
-The sludge color progressively turned from dark brown to yellowish brown at the final stage of the experimental period.
-In the initial stage of granulation, the loose flocs were easily broke up into small pieces if placed under vigorous shaking.
+The sludge color progressively turned from dark brown to light yellowish brown throughout the experimental period due to the washout of the microorganisms and low concentrations of biomass because of poor settling properties of the young sludge.
+During the initial stage of granulation, the loose flocs were also easily broke up into small pieces if placed under vigorous shaking.